The Enlightenment

 1740

-Frederick II became King of Prussia in 1740.
-The enlightened monarch reformed the economy and society and turned Prussia into a major European military power.
+Frederick II was crowned King in Prussia in 1740.
+A comprehensive programme of social and economic reform enabled the enlightened monarch to transform Prussia into a major European military power.

 Epochen im Museum